The Poetical Works of Janet Little, The Scotch Milkmaid

-The Poetical Works of Janet Little, The Scotch Milkmaid, often incorrectly rendered as The Poetical Works of Janet Little, The Scottish Milkmaid was a volume of poems by Janet Little, who worked in a dairy, thus the 'Scotch Milkmaid'.
+The Poetical Works of Janet Little, The Scotch Milkmaid, often incorrectly rendered as The Poetical Works of Janet Little, The Scottish Milkmaid, was a volume of poems by Janet Little, who worked in a dairy, thus the 'Scotch Milkmaid'.
 At the time the term 'Scotch' was not specific to whisky.

-This publicatiom was a single Octavo volume issue, printed by John and Peter Wilson in the county town of Air (sic).
+This publication was a single Octavo volume issue, printed by John and Peter Wilson in the county town of Air (sic).
 The publication was a success and produced a profit of around £50, now worth around £8,000 (datum 2023), from circa 710 copies that are thought to have been printed as estimated from those subscribed for.

 Life and family

 In 1759, Janet Little was born at Nether Bogside in Ecclefechan, Dumfries and Galloway.
 Her father was George Little, a man of average manual worker's income.
 Janet or Jenny Little, later in 1792, Mrs Richmond, came to be in charge of the dairy at Loudoun Castle and married the widower, 18 years her senior, John Richmond, a fellow worker on the Loudoun Estate.
 In 1813, she died of a 'cramp in the stomach,' childless, at Causey Head Cottage at the age of 54 and was buried at Loudoun Kirk.
 Five years later in 1819, her widowed husband, John Richmond died, at the age of 78 and was also buried at the kirk.
 She had been a devoted stepmother to her husband's five children by his previous marriage.